reutnagar/distributed-RSA-for-IoT/Docs/State_Arch.md

 	status = INIT // hold the current state/ status of the node in the network IAmMaster = False // whether this node is the Master

-	neighbors = []  // list of known neighbors on the network myKeys = []  // list of my sub pool of keys, with their indexes masterIP = "" // will hold the IP of the Master on the network
+	neighbors = {}  // dictionary of known neighbors on the network, and the common key index. the key index initialized to -1. myKeys = []  // list of my sub pool of keys, with their indexes masterIP = "" // will hold the IP of the Master on the network